 Hours of Operation

 Universal’s hours of operation vary throughout the course of the year but the parks typically open at 9:00 AM and close at 9:00 PM during the summer months.
+Make sure to check the Universal Orlando app or web site for current hours of operation.

 Universal Express is the absolute best way to navigate the lines at the Universal theme parks.
 You will feel like a complete VIP as you just walk by hundreds of other guests who are waiting on the regular stand-by lines for participating rides and attractions.